Imperative Sentences: Definition, Types and 10 Examples

 Use of imperative sentences

 The use of imperative sentences significantly enhances the effectiveness of your communication.
-These sentences, which begin with an imperative verb, have a commanding tone and direct the reader to perform a specific action.
+These sentences, which begin with an imperative verb for action, have a commanding tone and direct the reader to perform a specific action.

 Direct communication helps the reader understand the text easily which makes it engaging.
 That is why it is mostly used in various formats, such as: